AleksVidmantas/country-clicker-proto/README.md

 6. `node server.js` in the folder with server.js to start the server
 6. To test, access `yourip:3000/test` to test the sample `GET` method.
 E.G `localhost:3000/test` if hosted locally.

+### Configuration
+Configuration values are stored in the `config.js` file.
+An example file has been provided as `config.js.example`.
+As of right now there is only one configuration value, and that is `secretKey`, which is simply a key that is used to encrypt JWTs.
+You will need to set this value to run the application.

 ### POSTGRES cheat sheet
 1. `\l` list databases